ChitreshN/pms/proj.md

 * Borrow and return books
 * View available books in the library
 * View information regarding what books they currently hold
+* Make payments
+* Subscribe to membership classes
+* Reserve books
+* Buy books
+* Request for new books to be added to the library

 #### Grp members details